cartesi/rollups-node/docs/architecture.md

 Using the State Server, the Dispatcher reads the inputs and publishes them to the inputs stream in the Broker.
 The Advance Runner listens to the inputs stream; as it receives inputs, it sends them to the Server Manager.
 The Server Manager sends the inputs to the Cartesi Machine and obtains the outputs.
-The Advance Runner waits until the Server Manager finishes processing the input, obtains the outputs, and publishes them in the output streams in the Broker.
+The Advance Runner waits until the Server Manager finishes processing the input, obtains the outputs, and publishes them in the outputs stream in the Broker.
-The Indexer listens to the input and output streams and stores these events in the Postgres database.
+The Indexer listens to the inputs and outputs streams and stores these events in the Postgres database.

 ### Querying the Rollups State